Broadstone Mill, Reddish: Equipment

-All machinery both mills were supplied by John Hetherington & Co.Ltd.
-The first mill had mules with 125,000 spindles and the second mill held 140,000 spindles, giving a total of 265,000 for the two mills.
+All machinery in both mills were supplied by John Hetherington & Co.
+Ltd. The first mill had mules with 125,000 spindles and the second mill held 140,000 spindles, giving a total of 265,000 for the two mills.

 Usage

 Originally they spun best Egyptian cottons, in what was technically termed "combed" and "super carded yarns."
-The range of counts was 160's to 30's for the home and export trade, and they employed 700 people.
+The range of counts was 160s to 30s for the home and export trade, and they employed 700 people.